-55. In projects that provide for the transfer of the facility to the contracting authority, the contracting authority will have to obtain spare parts to replace those which are worn out or damaged and to maintain, repair and operate the facility.
-Spare parts may not be available locally or from any other source and the contracting authority may have to depend on the concessionaire to supply them.
+- 59. In projects that provide for the transfer of the facility to the contracting authority, the contracting authority will have to obtain spare parts to replace those which are worn out or damaged and to maintain, repair and operate the facility.
+Spare parts may not be available locally and the contracting authority may have to depend on the concessionaire to supply them.
 The planning of the parties with respect to the supply of spare parts and services after the transfer of the facility would be greatly facilitated if the parties were to anticipate and provide in the project agreement for the needs of the contracting authority in that regard.
-However, given the long duration of most infrastructure projects, it may be difficult for the parties to anticipate and provide in the project agreement for the needs of the transfer of the facility.

-56. A possible approach may be for the parties to enter into a separate contract regulating these matters.2 Such a contract may be entered into closer in time to the transfer of the facility, when the contracting authority may have a clearer view of its requirements.
-If spare parts are manufactured not by the concessionaire but for the concessionaire by suppliers, the contracting authority may prefer to enter into contracts with those suppliers rather than to obtain them from the concessionaire or, alternatively, the contracting authority may wish to have the concessionaire procure them as the contracting authority's agent.
+However, given the long duration of most infrastructure projects, it may be difficult for the parties to anticipate and provide in the project agreement for the needs of the contracting authority after the transfer of the facility. - 60.
+A possible approach may be for the parties to enter into a separate contract regulating these matters.
+Such a contract may be entered into closer in time to the transfer of the facility, when the contracting authority may have a clearer view of its requirements.
+If spare parts are manufactured not by the concessionaire but for the concessionaire by suppliers, the contracting authority may prefer to enter into contracts with those suppliers rather than to obtain them from the concessionaire or, alternatively, the contracting authority may wish to have the concessionaire procure them as the contracting authority's agent. - 61.
+It is desirable for the contracting authority's personnel to develop the technical capacity to install the spare parts.
+For this purpose, the project agreement may obligate the concessionaire to supply the necessary instruction manuals, tools and equipment.
+The instruction manuals should be in a format and language readily understood by the contracting authority's personnel.
+The contract may also require the concessionaire to furnish "as built" drawings indicating how the various pieces of equipment interconnect and how access can be obtained to them to enable the spare parts to be installed and to enable maintenance and repairs to be carried out.
+In certain cases, it may be appropriate for the concessionaire to be required to train the contracting authority's personnel in the installation of spare parts.